mmaschenk/django-saml2-auth/README.rst

             'METADATA_AUTO_CONF_URL': '[The auto(dynamic) metadata configuration URL of SAML2]',

             # Optional settings
-            'NEW_USER_PROFILE': {
+            'ENTITY_ID': 'your entity id', # If not present this will be http://your-domain/saml2_auth/acs 'NEW_USER_PROFILE': {
                 'USER_GROUPS': [],  # The default group name when a new user logs in 'ACTIVE_STATUS': True,  # The default active status for new users